 This computation gives us a maximum value, but it is always better to make bigger than smaller mistake.

 From experience we also know that, if we increase for 10°C the temperature of raw material, then the humidity will increase for 1%.

 If we already know how much steam do we need, we can count how big boiler will we need.
-Specific feature of steam systems is fact, that the steam is absorbed by the raw material and that's why those systems have condensing circulation relatively short.
+A specific feature of steam systems is the fact, that the steam is absorbed by the raw material and that's why those systems have condensing circulation relatively short.

 The amount of steam is defined in kilos produced of supplying water in temperature of 100°C